 A bottom-up integration strategy may be implemented with the following steps:

-- Low -level components are combined into clusters that perform a specific software sub-functions.
+- Low -level components are combined into clusters that perform a specific software sub-function.

 - A driver is written to coordinate test case input and output.

 - Drivers are removed, and clusters are combined moving upward in the program structure.

 In this top-down and bottom-up approach is combined, and testing is done.
 Thus, Sandwich testing has advantages of both the top-down testing as well as the bottom up.

 4. Big Bang

 This non-incremental integration approach is called a big band approach for integration testing.
 Sometimes there is a tendency to attempt non-incremental integration in which all the components are combined in advance, and the entire program is tested.